Oppenheimer & Co.: (CRD#:249/SEC#: 801-887,8-4077)

 See Oppenheimer & Co., Inc. Individual Broker Complaints by following the links below:

-Wolper Law Firm Helps Victims of the Woods’ Ponzi SchemeThe Wolper Law Firm represents investors nationwide in securities litigation and arbitration on a contingency fee basis.
-Matt Wolper, the Managing Principal of the Wolper Law Firm, is a trial lawyer who has handled hundreds of securities cases during his career involving a wide range of products, strategies, and securities.
+Wolper Law Firm, P.A.
+Helps Victims of the Woods’ Ponzi SchemeThe Wolper Law Firm, P.A. represents investors nationwide in securities litigation and arbitration on a contingency fee basis.
+Matt Wolper, the Managing Principal of the Wolper Law Firm, P.A., is a trial lawyer who has handled hundreds of securities cases during his career involving a wide range of products, strategies, and securities.
 Prior to , he was a partner with a national law firm, where he represented some of the largest banks and brokerage firms in the world in securities matters.
-The Wolper Law Firm is continuing to investigate additional claims arising out of the $110 million Ponzi scheme orchestrated by John J. Woods and his investment advisory firm, Livingston Group Asset Management d/b/a Southport Capital (the fund known as Horizon Private Equity, III, LLC.)
+The Wolper Law Firm, P.A. is continuing to investigate additional claims arising out of the $110 million Ponzi scheme orchestrated by John J. Woods and his investment advisory firm, Livingston Group Asset Management d/b/a Southport Capital (the fund known as Horizon Private Equity, III, LLC.)
 If you or a loved one has lost your investment in the Horizon Fund or through any other suspected investment fraud, our law firm may be able to help.
-Please reach out to us at (866) 814-4939 or by email at email@example.com.
+Please reach out to us at (866) 814-4939 or by email at firstname.lastname@example.org.